Nravitejareddy/OIBSIP/README.md

-# 🌐 AICTE OASIS INFOBYTE – Web Development & Designing Internship
+# 🌐 OASIS INFOBYTE – Web Development & Designing Internship

 This repository contains all the tasks completed as part of the
-**AICTE OASIS INFOBYTE – Web Development & Designing Internship Program**.
+**OASIS INFOBYTE – Web Development & Designing Internship Program**.

 All projects are **web-based applications** built using **HTML, CSS, JavaScript**, and **Node.js** (for authentication).